JoydeepMallick/StirlingPDF-One-Click-Launcher/README.md

 ## Motivation

 Laziness!!!

-We Windows users enjoy everthing to run on one click right so is the project intended to.
+I wanted to automate the process of starting Stirling PDF in Docker.
+This script will save you time and effort by launching Stirling PDF with a single click.

 ## Prerequisites

-Same as Docker installation guide of Stirling PDF
+Before you start, ensure you've completed the following steps from the Stirling PDF Docker installation guide:

-1. Install and setup Docker
+1. Install and set up Docker.

-2. Download the `froodle/s-pdf` file using `docker pull` command as mentioned in docs.
+2. Download the `froodle/s-pdf` image using the `docker pull` command as mentioned in the documentation.

-3. Run the `docker run` in terminal as mentions in docs.
+3. Run the `docker run` command in your terminal as specified in the docs.

-## Assumptions made
+## Assumptions

-Docker Desktop is installed in C drive
+Docker Desktop is installed on the C drive.

 ## How to Use

-After fulfilling prerequisites you no more need to launch Docker and then click on start to run Stirling pdf🥹.
+After completing the prerequisites, you no longer need to manually launch Docker and start Stirling PDF.
+Simply double-click the provided `.bat` file, and you're all set!

-Instead just one click is enough on the bat file provided here.

-Want some customization, I have made an exe file.
+If you're looking for customization, an `.exe` file is also available.

-## NOTE
+## Note

-This is only for the docker setup guide of Stirling PDF, other installation options will be considered.
+This solution is currently tailored for the Docker setup of Stirling PDF.
+Support for other installation options is on the way.